mliew21396/remote-work-u2/week-5/5-bingo-solo-challenge/README.md

 Break these goals down into implementable pseudocode.

 ## Release 1: [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)
 Translate your pseudocode into code.
-We started you off with an initialize method, but you will need others to complete the challenge.
+The initialize method has been written for you, but you will need others to complete the challenge.

 ## Release 2: [Driver Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md)